-The majority of housing in Cayce is owner-occupied, and on the rise.
+The majority of housing in Cayce is owner-occupied.
 Home ownership increased by 13 percent between 1990 and 2000.
 Home mortgage issues in 2008 and 2009 aside, home ownership remains high in Cayce.
-During the 1990's, the number of rental occupied units also increased due to overall growth of the housing supply.
-The vacancy rate increased as well, from five to seven percent.
+In 2010, the number of rental occupied units continued to increase due to overall growth of the housing supply.
+The vacancy rate increased as well, from five to eight percent.